 Major modifications are to be considered as an exception and they may be approved only in duly justified cases.
-Partnerships should be aware that a major modification is a complex process and that the procedure can only be launched under these conditions:
+Partnerships should be aware that a major modification is a complex process, and that the procedure can only be launched under these conditions:

 - 1. After the first half of project duration, with the exception of a request for modification of partnership. - 2.
 Before the project end date.
-However, in order to ensure proper planning and implementation of activities in the final phase of the project, it is strongly recommended to submit any major modification request at least 2-3 months prior to the project end date.
+However, in order to ensure proper planning and implementation of activities in the final phase of the project, it is requested to submit any major modification request at least 3 months prior to the project end date.

-After preliminarily informing the JS about the needed project modification, the LP has to fill in a "project modification request form" and submit it to the Programme17.
-In this form the LP has to briefly describe the requested modification and provide a clear justification for it.
+After preliminarily informing the JS about the needed project modification, the LP has to fill in a "Request for project changes" file and, if applicable, additional supporting documents and submit them to the JS for screening 18.
+In the mentioned file the LP has to describe all the requested modifications and provide a clear justification for them.
 The JS will provide support to the LP during this process.

-After the modification request submission, the JS screens the provided information and gives initial feedback to the LP.
-If the outcome of this preliminary screening is positive, the JS grants the possibility to the LP to revise the relevant parts of the AF (partnership, work plan, or budget) in SIU system.
-In addition, the LP has to provide a detailed reasoning including the cause and effects of the requested modification.
+The JS screens the provided information and gives initial feedback to the LP and the LP provides the JS with updated files if needed.
+Once the outcome of this screening is positive, the JS grants the possibility to the LP to revise the relevant parts of the AF (partnership, work plan, or budget) in SIU system.
 In case the requested modifications require additional supporting documents (e.g. LP or partner declarations, withdrawal letters etc. as indicated below for the respective type of modification), they have to be uploaded to the SIU system as annexes of the revised AF.